Joomla Extensions

 - Navigate to System > Scheduled Tasks.

-In principle you do not need to modify these tasks, but we open the Update notification plugin, by clicking on the title, to see how the plugin looks like.
+In principle, you do not need to modify these tasks, but we will now open the Update notification plugin, by clicking on its title, to see what the plugin looks like.

-At the top you will see the buttons to save or close the task.
+At the top, you can see the buttons to save or close the task.

 The Title is an administrative title, so it is only used so you can quickly find the right task.

-Execution rule: Select here the interval, when a plugin should be executed.
+Execution rule: Select the interval here, when a plugin should be executed.
 You can choose from Minutes, Hours, Days, Months, Cron expression or manual

-The task is then executed as above settings.
-For example: Months and 3, then the task is executed 1x per quarter.
+The task is then executed as the above settings.
+For example: Months and 3, then the task is executed once per quarter.

 Under the basic fields you will find the task fields.
-In this case you can fill in an email address, but that is not relevant for every task.
+In this case, you can enter an email address, but this is not relevant for every task.
 So these fields are different for each task.

 The advanced tab is divided into 3 sections.

-Priority: Here you can define the order of tasks to be executed at the same time.
-Generally you don't need this for the average website.
+Priority: Here you can define the order in which tasks are executed at the same time.
+Generally, you don't need this for the average website.

 Logging: When a task fails, it is useful to know why this happened.
-With an individual task log, you can create a separate file for this purpose.
+With an individual task log, you can create a separate file for this.

 Notifications: Send a notification when a task succeeded, failed, caused errors or refers to parts that are no longer used on the website.

-In the 3rd tab "Execution history" you can see what the status of the task plugin is.
+The 3rd tab "Execution history" shows the status of the task plugin.
 When was this task last executed, when is the next time it will be executed.
 How many times the task was executed and how many times it went wrong.

 Adding new tasks

-In the task overview you have the New button at the top
+In the tasks overview, you have the New button at the top

-Image size check: This task checks images in a specific folder, resizes the image when it is larger than allowed.
-It is a useful plugin, when the administrator or visitors themselves put images on the website without regard to optimization.Note: The original file is overwritten!
+Image size check: This task checks images in a specific folder, resizes the image if it is larger than allowed.
+It is a useful plugin, when the administrator or visitors put images on the website themselves without regard to optimisation.Note: The original file is overwritten!

 Remove action logs: When you keep track of what actions are performed on the website, the action log can grow quickly.
 You probably don't want to keep all the information and throw it away after 3 months, for example.
 For that, this plugin is suitable.

-Expire Privacy Permission: If you are using the Joomla privacy suite, then users need to give permission for information sharing.
+Expire Privacy permission: If you use the Joomla privacy suite, then users have to give permission for sharing information.
 This plugin manages consent and sends reminders when consent expires.

-Rotate Logs: This plugin's main function is to automatically rotate log files, which means moving or deleting older log files to save space and optimize your website's performance.
+Rotate Logs: This plugin's main function is to automatically rotate log files, meaning older log files are moved or deleted to save space and optimise your website's performance.

-Putting the site online / offline: If you want to put the website offline at a specific time (for example, when it should not be accessible on Sundays for religious reasons) you can do that with these plugins.
-Or should the website be launched at a specific time and you cannot do this manually because you are not available.
+Putting the site online / offline: If you want to take the website offline at a specific time (when it should not be accessible on Sundays for religious reasons, for example), you can do that with these plugins.
+Or the website needs to be launched at a specific time and you can't do this manually because you are not available.
 That too is possible with this plugin.

 How are scheduled tasks triggered?

-You can find these settings in the task overview by the "options" button at the top right.
+You can find these settings in the task overview under the "options" button in the top right corner.

 By default, a task is triggered by an activity on the website, i.e. when a visitor opens the website.
 This is called Lazy task scheduler.

 In many cases, this is fine.
-But if you don't have a visitor at that time, the task will not be executed either.
-For example: You want to make a backup of your Web site every night at 2 a.m..
-This task is not performed until the first visitor opens the Web site in the morning.
-You don't want that to happen.
+But when you don't have a visitor at that moment, the task won't be executed either.
+For example: You want to backup your website every night at 2am.
+This task is only performed when the first visitor opens the website in the morning.
+You don't want that.

 You can also have the tasks triggered by a cron job.